bloominstituteoftechnology/node-api3-project/README.md

 # Building an API using a Node.js and Express

-In this challenge you will practice the concepts learned in this module.
+In this challenge, you will **design** and build an API that satisfies the requirements listed below under the `Minimum Viable Product` section.

 ## Instructions

 **Read these instructions carefully.
 Understand exactly what is expected before starting.**

 You are allowed, and **encouraged**, to collaborate with other peers.
 Please follow the twenty-minute rule, before seeking support from your PM and Instructor.

-## Description

-In this challenge, you will **design** and build an API that satisfies the requirements listed below under the `Minimum Viable Product` section.

 ## Project Set Up